redis/node-redis/packages/time-series/README.md

 ```

-### Altering the timeseries data Stored in Redis
+### Altering Time Series data Stored in Redis

-RedisTimeSeries includes commands that can update values in a time series data structure
+RedisTimeSeries includes commands that can update values in a time series data structure.

-Using the [`TS.ALTER`](https://oss.redis.com/redistimeseries/commands/#tsalter) command, we can update timeseries retention like this:
+Using the [`TS.ALTER`](https://redis.io/commands/ts.alter/) command, we can update time series retention like this:

 ```javascript